palletops/lein-uberimage/README.md

 a host port, running your container this way instead:

 ```
-docker run generate-dimage-uuid -p 3000:3000
+docker run generate-dimage-uuid -p 3000:8080
 ```

-where the first '3000' is the port where your service listens on the container, and the second '3000' is the port you want your service to listen to on the host.
+where the `3000` is the port where your service listens on the container, and the `8080` is the port you want your service to listen to on the host.
+Then, open your browser and type `http://<docker-host-ip>:8080/...` to access your service.

 ## Limitations

-Currently your project needs to build with lein uberjar (as lein uberimage invokes uberjar) and you must supply a :main so that the uberjar is executable via java -jar.
+Currently your project needs to build with lein uberjar (as `lein uberimage` invokes `uberjar`) and you must supply a `:main` so that the uberjar is executable via `java -jar`.

 Depends on leiningen master branch (specifically requires commit [2cfca444](https://github.com/technomancy/leiningen/commit/2cfca444fe37135637a4efbe9f004d4ce5fe51c7)).